 What do horses and overcoming chemical dependency have to do with one another?
 At Phoenix Rising, equine therapy is one treatment option for clients in rehab.
-It works well even if you aren’t a horse person.
-Here’s what the treatment brings to the table.
+Equine therapy works well even if you aren’t a horse person.
+Here’s what an equine therapy program brings to the table.

 Why Equine Therapy Works

 Our California dual diagnosis treatment center routinely works with individuals who need more than behavioral counseling.
-Remember that addiction’s a disease that affects the whole person.
+Remember that addiction is a disease that affects the whole person.
 It isn’t just in the mind.
 Similarly, it doesn’t only change the body.

 An equine therapy program is a personal development tool.
 It emphasizes introspection, which results in emotional growth.
-It starts out easy enough by just brushing the animal.
+Equine therapy starts out easy, with you just brushing the animal.
 A trainer is nearby to guide you through the interaction.

 As you feel more comfortable with the gentle animal, you begin leading it.
 You might feed it, too.
 Horseback riding isn’t necessary to benefit from the interaction.
 For some, equine therapy can lead to a breakthrough.

 This is typically the case for someone dealing with a mood disorder.
 If you have a type of anxiety disorder, interacting with the animal could be instrumental in building self-esteem.
 Besides that, participation in an equine therapy program works because it takes you out of your element.
 You have to step out of your comfort zone.

 Similarly, you have to trust that equine therapy is worth the effort.
 As you do so, you begin to relax.
 Because many of the tasks are routine, your mind wanders.
 That’s a good thing.